How to Change Polaris Ranger 900 Oil

-Tools and Parts Needed - Polaris Ranger Oil Change
+Tools and Supplies - Polaris Ranger 900 Oil Change

 Step 1.
-Start by running your engine for a couple of minutes to warm up the oil so it'll be easier to drain.
+Run the engine for a couple of minutes to warm up the oil so it's easier to drain.

 Step 2.
 Lift the bed to access the engine, then remove the oil fill cap on the valve cover.

 Step 3.
-Find the opening in the skid plate underneath your Ranger to access the drain bolt.
+Find the opening in the skid plate underneath the Ranger to access the drain bolt.
 It's in the center, underneath the engine.
-Place your drain pan under the drain bolt and remove it with a 6mm Allen.
+Next, place a drain pan under the drain bolt and remove it with a 6mm Allen.
+Drain out the oil.

-NOTE: Do not to lose the crush washer on the drain bolt.
+NOTE: Don't lose the crush washer on the drain bolt.

 Step 4.
-Once the engine has drained, replace the drain plug and its crush washer.
-Use a torque wrench to tighten the plug to 12 foot-pounds.
+Replace the drain plug and its crush washer, then use a torque wrench to tighten the plug to 12 foot-pounds.

 Step 5.
 Remove the heat shield to access the oil filter.
 It's on the right side of the motor and can be found behind the passenger seat.
 Remove the two T40 Torx bolts, then slide the heat shield out of the way.

 Step 6.
-With the heat shield removed, place a rag underneath the oil filter to catch any oil that runs out of the filter.
+Place a rag underneath the oil filter to catch any oil that runs out of the filter.
 This keeps the oil from getting on the engine and smoking when you crank it up again.

 Step 7.
-Use your oil filter wrench to remove the oil filter.
+Use an oil filter wrench to remove the oil filter.

 Step 8.
-Use your finger to spread a little oil around the O-ring at the top of your new oil filter before installing it.
-Hand tighten the oil filter first, then use your oil filter wrench to tighten it about another ¾ of a turn.
+Spread a little oil around the O-ring at the top of the new oil filter before installing it.
+Hand-tighten the oil filter first, then use the oil filter wrench to tighten it about another ¾ of a turn.

 Step 9.
-Refill the oil through the oil fill opening in the valve cover.
-The Polaris Ranger 900 XP takes about 2.5 quarts of oil, which is exactly what's in the kit.
+Refill the engine oil through the oil fill opening in the valve cover.
+The Polaris Ranger 900 XP takes about 2.5 quarts of oil, which is exactly what's in the oil change kit.

 PRO TIP: To set the level, put in 2 quarts, and about half of the half-quart container from the kit.